 Kidepo Valley National Park

-This is known as one of the biggest breeding sanctuaries for migratory birds and also stands as one of the remarkable bird watching sites in the Lake Victoria Basin.
-Birds live nine months of the year here and only go back to Europe to breed and when it is time to go back and breed, the young ones fly as black birds, breed and come back to Lutembe when they are white.
+This is known as one of the biggest breeding sanctuaries for migratory birds.
+It also stands as one of the remarkable bird watching sites in the Lake Victoria Basin.
+Birds live nine months of the year here and only go back to Europe to breed.
+However, when it is time to go back and breed, the young ones fly as black birds.
+After breeding they come back to Lutembe when they are white.
 Migration here takes place in September and October annually and leave from February to March.
-When here, watch out for; Hummer kops, Grey heron, Long toes plover, Greater cattle egrets, African skimmer, Greater cormorant, Papyrus Gonolek, Madagascar Squacco, Papyrus yellow warble, White winged black terns, Yellow-browed Camaroptera, Whiskered Tern, Purple Starling, Common Waxbill, Black-necked weaver, Grey-backed Fiscal, Broad-billed Roller, African Green Pigeon, Senegal Lapwing, African-Pygmy Kingfisher, Common Waxbill, Blue-spotted wood-dove and much more.
+While here, watch out for Hammer kops, Grey heron, Long toes plover, Greater cattle egrets.
+African skimmer, Greater cormorant, Papyrus Gonolek, Madagascar Squacco, Papyrus yellow warble, White winged black terns.
+Yellow-browed Camaroptera, Whiskered Tern, Purple Starling, Common Waxbill, Black-necked weaver.
+Grey-backed Fiscal, Broad-billed Roller, African Green Pigeon, Senegal Lapwing, African-Pygmy Kingfisher.
+Common Waxbill, Blue-spotted wood-dove and much more.

-Mabamba wetland is a great spot for bird watching safaris in Uganda and apart from Murchison Falls National Park; Mabamba is the only place where the elusive Shoebill can be spotted at any time of the day.
-You can spot out different bird species like; Malachite Kingfisher, Papyrus Gonolek, White-winged Black Terns, Blue Swallow, Yellow-backed weaver, Goliath Herons, White-winged Warbler, Northern Brown-throated weaver, Pygmy Geese, Papyrus Canary, Gull-billed Terns, Blue-headed coucal, Grey-headed Gulls, Carruther’s Cisticola and many more.
+Mabamba wetland is a great spot for bird watching safaris in Uganda.
+Apart from Murchison Falls National Park, Mabamba is the only place where the elusive Shoebill can be spotted at any time of the day.
+However, you can spot out different bird species like; Malachite Kingfisher, Papyrus Gonolek, White-winged Black Terns.
+Blue Swallow, Yellow-backed weaver, Goliath Herons, White-winged Warbler, Northern Brown-throated weaver.
+Pygmy Geese, Papyrus Canary, Gull-billed Terns, Blue-headed coucal, Grey-headed Gulls and many more.

 Mgahinga National Park